dherik/dherik.github.io/_pages/about.md

 title: "About"
 ---

 My name is Dherik Barison.
-A Tech Lead and Java Software Developer with 10+ years experience, willing to share some of my knowledge to the world :).
+An Engineering Manager and Java Software Developer with 10+ years experience, willing to share some of my knowledge to the world :).

 # History